Vagina Museum

 The Vagina Museum is the world's first brick and mortar museum about the female reproductive system.
 The project is based in the United Kingdom, and moved into its first fixed location in Camden Market, London, in October 2019.
 Its first exhibition opened on 16 November 2019.
-It moved to its second premises in Bethnal Green on 19 March 2022 and was open to the public until Wednesday, 1 February 2023.
-It reopened in its next long-term home in two railway arches in Bethnal Green on 4 November 2023.
+It moved to its second premises in Bethnal Green in March 2022 where it remained until February 2023.
+It reopened in its next long-term home in two railway arches in Bethnal Green in November 2023.

 Description

 The Vagina Museum was founded by Florence Schechter in response to a lack of gynaecological representation within the culture and heritage sector throughout the world.
 The museum usually hosts two temporary exhibitions per year which explore a multitude of topics surrounding gynaecological health, social history, activism and discourse, as well as an events programme of talks, workshops, comedy, theatre and performance art.

 History

 The project to create the Vagina Museum was launched when the founder, Florence Schechter, discovered there was a penis museum in Iceland, the Icelandic Phallological Museum, but there was no equivalent for the vagina or vulva.